 The short answer is no. You are likely not giving your baby enough attention.
 Babies and young children do better with more attention.

-The secret to giving your baby "enough attention" is to ensure you strike a sustainable balance for your life.
-It does no good to spend 60 hours with your baby, especially if you are passed out all those hours because you don't have any energy to spend.
+The secret to giving your baby "enough attention" is to strike a sustainable balance in your life.
+It is not good to spend 60 hours with your baby if you are passed out for most of those hours because you don't have any energy to spend.
+Quality time is more critical than quantity.

 19. How Can I Get the Baby to Sleep Longer?